learn-co-students/careers-csc-weekly-activity-atlanta-web-042219/README.md

 Of course, there are private repos, labs, and projects that don’t live on GitHub, and a lack of activity doesn’t necessarily mean you aren’t practicing your skills – but employers can’t see that, so it’s as good as invisible when it comes to your candidacy for jobs.
 It’s important to show weekly activity on your public GitHub profile.
 That’s why the Career Services Commitment requires that you make a minimum of 5 public GitHub [contributions](https://chris.beams.io/posts/git-commit/) weekly.
 Emphasis on minimum!

-**NOTE: Each student is responsible for ensuring that their contributions are correctly authored and are appearing on their public GitHub profile (Contributions chart) every week.
+**Note: Each student is responsible for ensuring that their contributions are correctly authored and are appearing on their public GitHub profile (Contributions chart) every week.
 [Read this](https://learn.co/tracks/career-prep/career-prep/your-online-presence/github) to ensure that you are properly authoring your contributions.**

 Also, [read this](https://help.github.com/en/github/setting-up-and-managing-your-github-profile/why-are-my-contributions-not-showing-up-on-my-profile) to ensure you understand how GitHub counts contributions.